Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Structural Fitting

-Such a flux-dependent cutoff evaluates whether the observed data is well-described by the best-fitting model via chi-squared per pixel statistics.
+\end{enumerate} Such a flux-dependent cutoff evaluates whether the observed data is well-described by the best-fitting model via chi-squared per pixel statistics.
 Sources with non-single-S\'ersic characteristics, such as spiral arms or irregular clumps, may fail this requirement.
 Using the $\rm \chi_{pp}^2$ metric, we classify sources passing through all other criteria into two quality categories that will be detailed later.

-\begin{enumerate}[A), resume] \item The inferred 50th percentile centroid positions in x and y have to be within $0.12''$ (3 pixels for LW bands; 6 pixels for SW bands) from the source centroid positions in the photometric catalog. \end{enumerate}

-The specific value of this cutoff roughly corresponds to $8\sigma$ of the distribution in centroid offset for this sample, which approximately follows a 2D Gaussian distribution.
+\begin{enumerate}[A), resume] \item The inferred 50th percentile centroid positions in x and y have to be within $0.12''$ (3 pixels for LW bands; 6 pixels for SW bands) from the source centroid positions in the photometric catalog. \end{enumerate} The specific value of this cutoff roughly corresponds to $8\sigma$ of the distribution in centroid offset for this sample, which approximately follows a 2D Gaussian distribution.
 This is a conservative choice that eliminates instances whose best-fitting centroid position extremely deviates from the flux center in the photometric catalog.
 This type of failure occurs when the primary target is faint while bright neighbors are present.
 The single S\'ersic model is consequently dominated by the flux gradient of neighboring sources instead of the primary target, drifting away from the photometric catalog centroid.

-\begin{enumerate}[A), resume] \item The difference between the inferred median value for flux and the photometric catalog value has to be less than 2 magnitudes. \end{enumerate}
+\begin{enumerate}[A), resume] \item The difference between the inferred median value for flux and the photometric catalog value has to be less than 2 magnitudes. \end{enumerate} This eliminates instances whose flux significantly deviates from that in the photometric catalog.
+This type of issue often occurs concurrently when the fit also fails Criterion C) and/or Criterion F).
+In addition, in cases where the source has a distinct bulge-disk composition, the single S\'ersic component may be driven by either the bulge or the disk, and consequently yield an inconsistent flux estimate relative to the photometric catalog value.

+\begin{enumerate}[A), resume] \item The inferred 50th percentile half-light radius is not 3 times larger than the semi-major-axis of the flux (i.e, second-order moment of the detection image; ``a\_image'') from the photometric catalog. \end{enumerate} This removes unphysically large fits when the model is dominated by sky flux or contaminated by nearby bright neighbors, similar to the failure mode removed by Criterion C).

+\begin{enumerate}[A), resume] \item The surface brightness of the S\'ersic profile at the 50th percentile half-light radius is larger than the value corresponding to the median $3\sigma$ image depth in the given band. \end{enumerate} This similarly removes unphysically large fits that are dominated by sky flux, by requiring sufficiently high SNR in the outskirts of S\'ersic fits.